-Learn more about the community-driven programming that have come through the doors of Mandela MarketPlace.
+Our past projects provide a snapshot of the local initiatives Mandela Partners has led and supported.
+Learn more about the community-driven programming that's come through the doors of Mandela Partners.

 The Ashland Cherryland Food Policy Council (ACFPC) was an effort supported by Mandela Partners to ensure that local government policy efforts created a secure food system and a vibrant agricultural “green” community in the Ashland Cherryland community.
 Now the Eden Area Food Alliance (EAFA), council members continue to help prioritize local plans involving land access, land use for growing and harvesting of food, community greening, urban farms, street vending, farmers markets, and efforts contributing to local sustainability.